Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-bindings-cosmosdb.md

 }
 ```

-A função cria documentos do Azure Cosmos DB no seguinte formato para cada registo:
+The function creates Azure Cosmos DB documents in the following format for each record:

 ```json
 {